cnZach/CDH5_CDS2_Kafka0-10_Hbase_streaming_sample/README.md

 This is an example streaming from secured kafka, then use standard hbase java client and hadoop UGI within CDH spark2.
 The UGI login code is referred to Stack's original work: [github](https://github.com/saintstack/hbase-downstreamer/blob/master/hbase-1/src/main/java/org/hbase/downstreamer/spark/JavaNetworkWordCountStoreInHBase.java#L130)

-This sample project builds with spark2.4 Cloudera2 and CDH 5.14.4, but it should aslo work with other CDS2.x versions as well.
+This sample project builds with spark2.4 Cloudera2 and CDH 5.14.4, but it should aslo work with other CDS2.x versions as well, see [1].

 # How to run it: